 Generally in order to determine whether a Father is a biological parent for the purposes of child support, the child’s birth certificate is looked at and should the Father not be named on the birth certificate, parentage can be presumed by the Father signing a Statutory Declaration to confirm that they are the biological Father of the child.

 Should a Father not be named on the birth certificate for a child and the other parent believes that they are the parent, they are able to apply to the Federal Circuit Court of Australia for a paternity testing Order, requiring the parents and the child to undergo DNA testing.
 To be able to make an Application for parentage testing, it must be established that parentage is an issue in any proceeding and a connection must be made between the two purported parents, for instance, they were in a relationship around the time that the child was conceived.

-The process by which child support is calculated and the options that parents have in formalising any agreement regarding the payment of such monies will be a topic for a future blog, however, should this blog raise any queries for you, please contact our office on 5679 8016 to speak with one of our Solicitors for a free fifteen minute telephone chat.
+The process by which child support is calculated and the options that parents have in formalising any agreement regarding the payment of such monies will be a topic for a future blog in advance family law, however, should this blog raise any queries for you, please contact our office on 5679 8016 to speak with one of our Solicitors for a free fifteen minute telephone chat.